-Spicy, sweet, tangy, accessible, surprising: the India food is very much recognizable.
+Spicy, sweet, tangy, accessible, surprising: the bests Indian dishes very much recognizable.
 The smells of strong spices mixed with veggies to create sauces of different thicknesses, deep-fried pieces of goodness, pulled coffee cooled and frothed for your own amusement…

 The country of India is also huge.
 So huge in fact that it’s often referred to as a subcontinent.
 This means that the best Indian dishes have a north-south divide.
-The best of the South differ greatly from that of the North.
+The best of the South differ greatly from that of the North – one of the things you should know before traveling to India.
 While we’re used to the tastes of Punjabi and Bengali foods, regions of the North, southern foods have their own accents – and their own provinces.